Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 "Fish Nutrition, Ingredients Needed for Optimum Fish Growth and Health"

 *Spirulina 20 from AAP

-AAP Custom Carnivore Premium All Natural Fish Food (optimized energy levels, proteins, & fiber, there is NO better prepared fish food bar NONE!)
+*Clay Neighbor's AAP Custom Carnivore Premium All Natural Fish Food (optimized energy levels, proteins, fiber, & vitamins not cooked out; there is NO better prepared fish food bar NONE!)

 As to gut loading feeder fish (in particular use of goldfish and Rosy Reds); many have attributed the feeding of these fish as well as frozen clams or other shell fish to a major cause of HITH due to the high Thiaminase content of these fish.
 I will concur with this line of thought based on many clients of mine that refused to feed anything else.

 However when mineral content of the aquarium was improved (such as using Wonder Shells), Redox was improved, AND gut loading of feeders was performed, HITH problems did not occur, even when these clients CONTINUED to feed feeder fish.

 Please note I am not advocating that feeder goldfish that are gut loaded be used as food, only the importance of other factors that affect HITH must be considered, as well it is noteworthy that I and many others generally note better growth of carnivores such as larger SA Cichlids (especially Piscivore Cichlids) when gut loaded feeder fish are a major part of their diet.